Maxwell-Yo-Lin/Music-Classifier/README.md

 # Music-Classifier
-MusicGenreClassifier

 A Python program that utilizes the k-nearest neighbors algorithm (k-NN) in order to classify wav files into various music genres.
 This program was initially made for HackUCI 2018, so it is not very robust.

-Getting Started
+# Getting Started
 This program requires a few libraries.
 It requires that Scipy is installed.
 We used Anaconda 2 during the development of this project.
 It also utilizes python_speech_features, which can be installed as such:

 To install from pypi::

   pip install python_speech_features

 From this repository::

 git clone https://github.com/jameslyons/python_speech_features